lukasp71/UAC-Bypass-ADS-Document/README.md

 Adversaries may attempt to bypass or manipulate UAC mechanisms in order to escalate their prviledge without the need for a password or without the UAC popup showing on the machine.

 # Blind Spots and Asssumptions
+This strategy relies on the following assumptions:

+* The ADS assumes that PowerShell logging is enabled and configured appropriately on monitored systems.
+If PowerShell logging is disabled or logs are not centrally collected, the ADS may not have sufficient visibility to detect UAC bypass attempts

+A blind spot will occur if any of the assumptions are violated.
+For instance, the following would not trip the alert:

+* If adversaries employ fileless UAC bypass techniques that do not involve executing external binaries like fodhelper.exe, the ADS may not detect these attempts.
+* Adversaries may obfuscate PowerShell commands to evade detection by the ADS, potentially bypassing its monitoring capabilities

 # False Positives
 Legitimate administrative tasks involving the creation of the specified registry key and execution of fodhelper.exe may trigger false positives.